Judicial review and costs

 Judicial review costs guidance

 Failure to pay the fee or lodge a certified Application for Fee remission may result in the claim being struck out.
-If permission to proceed is given at the hearing, no further fee is payable to continue with the claim.
+If permission to proceed is given at the hearing, a further £700 fee is payable if you wish to pursue your claim.

 Civil Procedure Rules – Update from 1 July 2013